MoonPoet/xaprb-src/content/blog/strategy.md

 - Entrepreneurship
 ---

-People love to say "strategy" and "strategic" because it makes them sound, well, strategic.
+People love to say "strategy" and "strategic" because it makes them sound good.
 But in my experience, most people have only a vague idea of what it really means.
-This includes me, although I'll give myself credit for not thinking I could just toss the word around to sound cool.
-For years I've been searching in vain for a really good definition, so eventually I made up my own.
+The definitions I found are just fluff and confusion, so I created my own.

 <!--more-->